andreasdominik/SusiTime/docs/src/makeskill.md

 the command in the slot `Command`.
 The slot should know all known commands with synonyms.

-To handle this, a second action-function has to be defined in the file `skill-actions.jl`:
+To handle this, a second skill-action has to be defined in the file `skill-actions.jl`:

 ```Julia